Karim family: Shireen Karim

+Sohail Karim

-Sohail KarimSohail Karim, played by Ronny Jhutti, arrives in 1988 and takes a liking to Diane Butcher (Sophie Lawrence).
+Sohail Karim, played by Ronny Jhutti, arrives in 1988 and takes a liking to Diane Butcher (Sophie Lawrence).
 He tries to blackmail her into dating him, by threatening to expose his sister Shireen's (Nisha Kapur) secret relationship with Diane's brother Ricky (Sid Owen).
 Diane agrees until Sohail tries to molest her, and after the date ends abruptly, Sohail informs his father Ashraf (Aftab Sachak) about Shireen and Ricky.

 Sohail later rebels against his father's heavy-handed manner, and reacts badly when he discovers that his father is having an affair.
 Sohail, along with the rest of his family, moves to Bristol in 1990.

 Reception

 In 2003, Steve Pratt from The Northern Echo suggested that the Karim family were forgettable: "Few but the most fanatical soap fans will remember Albert Square's Karim family.
 They stayed in EastEnders for two years at the end of the 1980s, but were quickly forgotten after moving to Bristol in the wake of an arranged marriage that went wrong."
 He used the characters as an example of tokenism, negative stereotyping and a simplistic portrayal of ethnic minority communities in the UK, partly due to their installation as the owners of the soap's corner shop grocery store, typically associated with Asians in the UK.